waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 |NULL|FALSE|FALSE|NULL|
 |NULL|FALSE|NULL|NULL|

 The result of NOT FALSE is TRUE, the result of NOT TRUE is FALSE, and the result of NOT NULL is NULL.
-For more information about the NOT operator, see [NOT operator](http://www.veryhuo.com/a/manual/vbscript/html/vsoprNot.htm).

 This section details the comparison functions and operators.